giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

 This gives great flexibility depending on requirements and usage scenarios.
-For example, it allows the control plane to be running in an AWS account dedicated to it, whilst tenant clusters operate in separate AWS accounts, depending on the customer organization department using them.
+For example, it allows the control plane to be running in an AWS account dedicated to it, whilst tenant clusters operate in separate AWS accounts, depending on the customer organization using them.

 ## Overview